The Spirit of the USA: Production

-Film Booking Offices of America (FBO) operated as a dynamic and autonomous film studio during the silent era of American cinema.
-With an output of approximately 110 features and shorts annually, FBO dedicated itself to creating low-budget films that excelled in various genres, including top-notch westerns, action-packed thrillers, heartwarming romantic melodramas, and comedy shorts.
-The company primarily distributed its productions to modest-sized towns and independent theater chains that frequently refreshed their film selection three times per week.
-FBO would make their pictures appeal to every member of the American family.
+Film Booking Offices of America (FBO) operated as an independent studio during the silent era of American cinema.
+FBO, which churned out nearly 110 features and shorts a year, sought to make low-budget films across multiple genres, including westerns, action-packed thrillers, romantic melodramas, and comedy shorts.
+The company primarily distributed its productions to modest-sized towns and independent theater chains that frequently refreshed their film selections three times per week.
+FBO would appeal to every member of the American family with its pictures.

 In 1924, the average cost per FBO production ranged from $50,000 to $75,000, which is equivalent to $ to $ in 2022 currency.
-In comparison, the Major film studios had significantly larger budgets, spending up to five times more to produce a single movie.
+Major film studios, in stark contrast, had far bigger budgets, costing up to five times as much to make a single film.
 Alongside their regular productions, FBO also undertook a few high-budget projects known as "Gold Bond" or "Special" productions.
-During his tenure at FBO, Emory Johnson exclusively worked on eight films that fell under this category.
+During his tenure at FBO, Emory Johnson worked exclusively on eight films in this category.